haiderriazkhan/haiderriazkhan.com/README.md

 # Personal Website

 This repository hosts my [personal website](https://haiderriazkhan.com/).
-It is built and deployed through [Netlify](https://www.netlify.com/).
+It is hosted on [Netlify](https://www.netlify.com/) but built and deployed by GitHub Actions.

+## Deployment

+Every push to `master` triggers a GitHub Actions workflow, which:

+1. Installs Node and OCaml (via `opam`) and then installs [Forester](https://sr.ht/~jonsterling/forester/).
+2. Runs `npm run build`, producing the full site **and** the notes in `dist/`.
+3. Deploys `dist/` to Netlify with the Netlify CLI action.

+OCaml/Forester only exists on the Actions runner, so the build happens there rather than in Netlify's Node-only build image.
+Netlify just serves the uploaded `dist/`.

 ## Development